 Thanks to a decade-long global campaign, the era of secrecy over natural resource revenues is coming to an end.

-Around three quarters of the global extractive companies are now covered by transparency laws in the U.S., EU and Canada.
+71% of the world’s top 200 oil, gas and mining companies are now covered by transparency laws in the U.S. and EU, and forthcoming in Canada.

 In August 2012, the U.S. finalised the implementing rules for Section 1504 of the Dodd-Frank Act.
 This compels every oil, gas and mining company listed on U.S. stock exchanges to publish their payments to governments, such as taxes, royalties and licence fees, in every country they do business in.